paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 Pub.
 L. 104–1, title V, § 504(c)(1), Jan.
 23, 1995, 109 Stat.
 41, provided in part that subsec. (e) of this section is repealed, except as provided in [section 1435 of this title](./chapter-024-congressional-accountability.md#section-1435).

 #### Flexible Work Schedules
 Pub.
 L. 110–161, div.
 H, title I, § 1302, Dec.
 26, 2007, 121 Stat.
 2242, as amended by Pub.
 L. 110–437, § 505(a), Oct.
 20, 2008, 122 Stat.
-4998, provided that: “Notwithstanding [section 6101 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section6101&num=0&edition=prelim), United States Code, the Architect of the Capitol may establish and conduct a pilot program to test flexible work schedules within the Architect of the Capitol and Botanic Garden.
-Such pilot program shall be in accordance with chapter 61 of title 5, United States Code.
-This authority shall terminate effective September 30, 2010.”
+4998, provided authority, through Sept.
+30, 2010, to the Architect of the Capitol to establish and conduct a pilot program to test flexible work schedules within the Architect of the Capitol and Botanic Garden in accordance with chapter 61 of Title 5.

-[Pub.
-L. 110–437, title V, § 505(b), Oct.
-20, 2008, 122 Stat.
-4998, provided that: “The amendment made under subsection (a) [amending section 1302 of Pub.
-L. 110–161, set out above] shall take effect as though enacted as part of the Legislative Branch Appropriations Act, 2008 (Public Law 110–161; 121 Stat.
-2218 et seq.).” ]

 #### Temporary Employees; Benefits
 Pub.
 L. 108–83, title I, § 1101(b)–(d), Sept.
 30, 2003, 117 Stat.
 1027, provided that: “(b) Any individual who exercised an option offered by the Architect of the Capitol under section 133(a)(2) of the Legislative Branch Appropriations Act, 2002 [Pub.
 L. 107–68, set out below], prior to the date of the enactment of this Act [Sept.
 30, 2003] may revoke the option during the 90-day period which begins on the date of the enactment of this Act. “(c) The amendments made by subsection (a) [amending Pub.
 L. 107–68, § 133(a), set out below] shall take effect as if included in the enactment of section 133(a) of the Legislative Branch Appropriations Act, 2002. “(d) Notwithstanding any other provision of law, upon enactment of this Act the Architect of the Capitol shall take all steps which may be required to carry out section 133(a) of the Legislative Branch Appropriations Act, 2002 [Pub.
 L. 107–68, set out as a note below].”